 GeneCards Summary for GNGT2 Gene

-GNGT2 (Guanine Nucleotide Binding Protein (G Protein), Gamma Transducing Activity Polypeptide 2) is a Protein Coding gene.
-Diseases associated with GNGT2 include cone-rod dystrophy.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include GTPase activity and signal transducer activity.
+GNGT2 (G Protein Subunit Gamma Transducin 2) is a Protein Coding gene.
+Diseases associated with GNGT2 include Night Blindness, Congenital Stationary, Autosomal Dominant 2 and Retinitis Pigmentosa 17.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include GTPase activity and obsolete signal transducer activity.
 An important paralog of this gene is GNG11.

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand binding causes a receptor conformational change, detaching the G protein and switching it 'on'.